thosgood/this-weeks-finds/markdown/151-200/week159.md

 As you probably know, the Lie algebra of the Poincare group has translation generators P~a~ and rotation/boost generators L~ab~, where the indices go from 1 to n if spacetime has n dimensions.
-I won\'t bother writing down the well-known commutation relations between these guys.
+I won't bother writing down the well-known commutation relations between these guys.

 The super-Lie algebra of the super-Poincare group contains all this stuff as its even part, but it also has an odd part!
-The odd part has a basis of \"supertranslation generators\" Q~A~, where A ranges over a basis of real spinors.
-Now, spinors are like \"square roots of vectors\": there\'s a natural symmetric bilinear map taking a pair of spinors to a vector.
-So it\'s natural to define the bracket of two supertranslations by:
+The odd part has a basis of "supertranslation generators" Q~A~, where A ranges over a basis of real spinors.
+Now, spinors are like "square roots of vectors": there's a natural symmetric bilinear map taking a pair of spinors to a vector.
+So it's natural to define the bracket of two supertranslations by:

 \[Q~A~,Q~B~\] = Γ~AB~^a^ P~a~

-where the so-called \"γ matrix\" Γ~AB~^a^ is just the physicist\'s coordinate-ridden way of describing this map taking a pair of spinors to a vector.
+where the so-called "γ matrix" Γ~AB~^a^ is just the physicist's coordinate-ridden way of describing this map taking a pair of spinors to a vector.
 Since this map is symmetric, we have

 \[Q~A~,Q~B~\] = \[Q~B~,Q~A~\]

-If you\'re used to Lie algebras, this equation must look like it\'s missing a minus sign - but we\'re doing super-Lie algebras, and the supertranslation generators are odd, so we expect that!
+If you're used to Lie algebras, this equation must look like it's missing a minus sign - but we're doing super-Lie algebras, and the supertranslation generators are odd, so we expect that!

 To complete the definition, we need to describe the brackets between